 Samaritanmag.com doesn't care who is dating whom, who gained weight in Hollywood, and who might be engaged.
 Samaritanmag.com is for those people sick of tabloid news and invasive, silly stories.
 Samaritanmag.com is an online magazine that covers the good deeds and efforts of Samaritans — individuals, charities, small businesses and corporations — anyone trying to make a difference in the world.
 Good people trying to change bad things is the way we describe it.

-Our journalists have interviewed Larry King, Fran Drescher, Samuel L. Jackson, Drake, Neil Young, Bryan Adams, One Direction, Metallica, Ron Howard, The Who's Pete Townshend, Jack Johnson, David Guetta, P. Diddy, Nelly Furtado, Glee's Matthew Morrison, Motley Crue, Backstreet Boys, Slash, Selena Gomez, Simple Plan, Vampire Diaries' Ian Somerhalder, and dozens more for Samaritanmag.
+Our journalists have interviewed Larry King, Fran Drescher, Samuel L. Jackson, Drake, Neil Young, One Direction, Metallica, Ron Howard, The Who's Pete Townshend, Jack Johnson, David Guetta, P. Diddy, Nelly Furtado, Glee's Matthew Morrison, Motley Crue, Backstreet Boys, Slash, Selena Gomez, Simple Plan, Vampire Diaries' Ian Somerhalder, and dozens more for Samaritanmag.
 The site also covers people in other lines of work from jeweler Susan Fiedler who started a line of "F**k Cancer" sterling silver bracelets that have raised $100,000 to fashion designer Izzy Camilleri who started an adaptable line of clothing for people in wheelchairs to K-9 Carts that makes mobility carts for disabled, sick and injured animals (use the search tab to find these archives).

 The aim of Samaritanmag.com is to provide others with the information, incentive and impetus to do the same.
 Citizens of all ages are showing increased willingness to give back, whether through volunteer efforts, charitable donation, or steps at home to better society.
 Businesses are doing the same, practicing corporate social responsibility (CSR).